Twitter bans personal Greene account for COVID-19 misinfo

 “Twitter is an enemy to America and can’t handle the truth,” Greene said.
 “That’s fine, I’ll show America we don’t need them and it’s time to defeat our enemies.”

+Among Greene’s final tweets was one Saturday that falsely referenced “extremely high amounts of covid vaccine deaths,” according to her Telegram account, which appears to mirror her now-banned Twitter feed when compared with Greene tweets stored in the Internet Archive.

+On Sunday, the White House’s top medical adviser, Dr. Anthony Fauci, said the U.S. has been seeing almost a “vertical increase” of new COVID-19 cases, now averaging 400,000 cases a day, with hospitalizations also up.
+The omicron variant of COVID-19 has driven a surge in new cases across the U.S.

-Twitter had previously suspended the account for periods ranging from 12 hours to a full week.
+Twitter had previously suspended Greene’s personal account for periods ranging from 12 hours to a full week.
 The ban applies to Greene’s personal account, @mtgreenee, but does not affect her official Twitter account, @RepMTG.

-A Greene tweet posted shortly before her weeklong suspension in July claimed that the virus “is not dangerous for non-obese people and those under 65.”
-According to the U.S. Centers for Disease Control and Prevention, people under 65 account for nearly 250,000 of the U.S. deaths involving COVID-19.

-Greene previously blasted a weeklong suspension as a “Communist-style attack on free speech.”